-- (d) has provided the municipality with a "Certificate of Independent Bid Determination" on Form MBD 9. - (e) has certified that he and, in the event of the bidder being a company, also any of its directors, is not indebted to the municipality or to any other municipality or municipal entity for rates, taxes and/or municipal service which are in arrear for a period of more than three months and that no dispute exists between such bidder and the relevant municipality or municipal entity in respect of any such arrear amounts as per MBD 8 - (f) has submitted a "Declaration of interest" on Form MBD 4 certifying - - (i) that he is not in the service of the state or has been in the service of the state in the previous twelve months; - (ii) that, in the event of the bidder not being a natural person, none of its directors, managers, principal shareholders or stakeholders are in the service of the state nor have they been in the service of the state in the previous twelve months; or - (iii) that if his spouse, child or parent is in the service of the state or has been in the service of the state in the previous twelve months that it be reported on the MBD 4. - (iv) that he is not an advisor or consultant contracted by the municipality to advise it on the procurement under consideration; - (g) has submitted the prescribed B-BBEE status level affidavit/certificate, as the case may be. - (2) This paragraph must be read in conjunction with paragraph 22 of this policy.
+- (c) has, where applicable, provided the municipality with proof from the Construction Industry Development Board to the effect that he holds a valid registration certificate issued by the Board which may include their CIDB registration number which will be verified. - (d) has provided the municipality with a "Certificate of Independent Bid Determination" on Form MBD 9. - (e) has certified that he and, in the event of the bidder being a company, also any of its directors, is not indebted to the municipality or to any other municipality or municipal entity for rates, taxes and/or municipal service which are in arrear for a period of more than three months and that no dispute exists between such bidder and the relevant municipality or municipal entity in respect of any such arrear amounts as per MBD 8, or an arrangement is made with the Municipality to pay the outstanding debt, and kept in good order and paid up to date. - (f) has submitted a "Declaration of interest" on Form MBD 4 certifying - - (i) that he is not in the service of the state or has been in the service of the state in the previous twelve months; - (ii) that, in the event of the bidder not being a natural person, none of its directors, managers, principal shareholders or stakeholders are in the service of the state nor have they been in the service of the state in the previous twelve months; or - (iii) that if his spouse, child or parent is in the service of the state or has been in the service of the state in the previous twelve months that it be reported on the MBD 4. - (iv) that he is not an advisor or consultant contracted by the municipality to advise it on the procurement under consideration; - (g) has submitted the prescribed B-BBEE status level affidavit/certificate, as the case may be. - (2) This paragraph must be read in conjunction with paragraph 22 of this policy.